IndigoUnited/js-dejavu/README.md

 This can happen because `dejavu` uses `Object.freeze` and `Object.seal` to lock classes and instances, guaranteeing that no one changes the behaviour of your classes by replacing methods, etc, and possibly breaking your code, making it really hard to pin point what's wrong.
-Altough this is the default behavior, it can be changed.
+Although this is the default behaviour, it can be changed.

 You will read more on it later in this document.

 **Do not confuse 'use strict' with the dejavu strict mode.**

-## Getting started ##
+## Getting started

 The quickest way to start using `dejavu` in your project, is by simply including `dist/regular/strict/dejavu.js` (note that this is in __strict__ mode).